-During rainy season the weather can be unpredictable and the seas rough, making cruises to remote areas a risky proposition.
+During rainy season the weather can be unpredictable and the seas rough, making trips to remote areas a risky proposition.
 However, the attractive dive sites of Phuket and the Phi Phi Islands are relatively protected from these climatic conditions and remain open throughout the year.
 These Phuket liveaboard cruises are therefore the best option for anyone that wants to join a diving safari during June to September.

 There is a wide range of prices, with the more expensive boats providing high levels of accommodation, comfort and service, and these are recommended for divers with experience of liveaboards in other countries.
-The least expensive options cater generally to younger and less-experienced divers on a budget.
-At this end of the market you can choose either short and inexpensive liveaboards, or be transferred by speedboat to and from a stationary liveaboard which remains in the Similans.
+The least expensive options cater generally to younger and less-experienced divers on a tighter budget.
+At this end of the market you can choose either short and inexpensive cruises, or be transferred by speedboat to and from a stationary liveaboard which remains in the Similans.

 All Thailand liveaboards prices normally include:

 Please note that, national marine park fees are not included in your quote (unless otherwise stated).
-Similan Islands National Marine Park fees are currently approx. US$ 13 per entrance, plus US$ 6 per person per day.
+Similan Islands National Marine Park fees are currently approx. US$ 11 per entrance, plus US$ 6 per person per day.

 We recommend that all our customers take out insurance to cover diving and travel activities, including trip cancellation.
-See our insurance programme for a competitive quote.
+See our insurance programme for a competitive quote: